Coke, Concho, Irion, Runnels, Schleicher, Sterling and Tom Green Juvenile Board Plan

 3. Motion To Modify Probation (Non-revocation cases): the standards shall be the same as for attorneys eligible to act as lead counsel in CHINS and Misdemeanor level Delinquent cases.

-4. Motion to Revoke Probation (Texas Youth Commission commitment cases): the standards shall be the same as for attorneys eligible to act as lead counsel in First Degree and Second Degree cases.
+4. Motion to Revoke Probation (Texas Juvenile Justice Department commitment cases): the standards shall be the same as for attorneys eligible to act as lead counsel in First Degree and Second Degree cases.

 5. Waiver of Exclusive Juvenile Jurisdiction (Certification) cases and Determinate Sentence cases: the standards shall be the same as for attorneys eligible to act as lead counsel in First Degree and Second Degree cases.